camunda/camunda-docs-static/get-started/content/apache-maven.md

 # Camunda Artifact Storage

 ## Artifactory
-{{< note title="General Info" class="info" >}}
+{{< note title="Important" class="danger" >}}
+  Please make sure to switch the Artifactory domain name by the 30th of September 2022.
+Otherwise you won't be able to retrieve artifacts anymore.
-  We have recently updated our Artifactory domain name, see the [blog post](https://camunda.com/blog/2022/03/a-new-domain-name-for-camunda-artifactory/) for insights.
+  See the [blog post](https://camunda.com/blog/2022/03/a-new-domain-name-for-camunda-artifactory/) for insights.
 {{< /note >}}

 Camunda relies on JFrog Artifactory to provide Camunda artifacts to users at [artifacts.camunda.com](https://artifacts.camunda.com/).
 The artifact data is stored in [Amazon S3](https://aws.amazon.com/s3/) storage and gets served by [artifacts.camunda.com](https://artifacts.camunda.com/) via redirects to AWS S3.
 Users must be able to connect to both endpoints for artifact retrieval.

 ### Community Edition
-The config in the Camunda Nexus part about the [Community Edition]({{< relref "#community-edition-1" >}}) is still valid due to URL redirects.

-An alternative is to directly use the new URL of Artifactory.

 ```xml
 <repositories>